sukykaur/AzureGDPR/DWoverview.md

 - Permitted cryptographic operations for keys are restricted to the ones required.

 #### Data in Transit
 Azure encrypts all communications to and from Azure datacenters by default.
+All SQL traffic in this reference architecture is encrypted with SSL through the inclusion of self-signed certificates.
+As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.
 Additionally, all transactions to Azure Storage through the Azure Portal occur via HTTPS.

 For the confidentiality, integrity, and availability of information that is exchanged, including personal data, customers will need to configure ExpressRoute or secure VPN tunnel to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
 Further details on both options are in the [Guidance and Recommendations](#-guidance-and-recommendations) section below.